loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 a linear language could just immediately mutate the original in place.

-As long as the size of the type contained by the list is not changed, a function such as map can simply mutate the content, and thus remove the original data.
+As long as the size of the type contained by the list is not changed, a function such as map can simply mutate the content, and thus just replace the original data.
-This can potentially lead to major removal of overhead in programs where data is pipelined in such a way where there is not a lot of duplication needed.#todo[stanky] As #ln does not currently have any data-types outside of basic sum- and product-types this has not been implemented.
+This can potentially lead to major performance benefits in programs where data is pipelined in such a way where there is not a lot of need for duplication.
+As #ln does not currently have any data-types outside of basic sum- and product-types this has not been implemented.